×

-Australia, officially known as the Commonwealth of Australia is a vast country known for its vast landscapes, unique wildlife, and beautiful islands situated on the smallest continent on the earth Oceania.
+Australia, officially known as the Commonwealth of Australia, is a vast country, known for its vast landscapes, unique wildlife, and beautiful islands.
+Australia is situated on the smallest continent on Earth, Oceania.
 As an island nation, Australia does not have land borders with any country.
 It shares maritime borders with the Indian Ocean to the west and the Pacific Ocean to the east.
-Australia has a strong diverse economy driven by sectors like mining, agriculture, manufacturing, and services.
+Australia has a strong, diverse economy driven by sectors like mining, agriculture, manufacturing, and services.

 Australian Industries Where Colours Play a Vital Role